puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

-Boolean.
 Use checksums on data pages to help detect corruption by the I/O system that would otherwise be silent.
 Warning: This option is used during initialization by initdb, and cannot be changed later.
-If set, checksums are calculated for all objects, in all databases.

 Default value: `undef`